joyee00/DSA4262_genex/README.md

 > #### If you would like to run the training script, proceed to **Step 6**.
 Else, to run the predicting script to make prediction, proceed to **Step 7**.
 &nbsp;

-#### 6) To execute training script in the default setting and replace the required path:
+#### 6) To execute training script in the default setting and replace the required path if necessary:
 ```sh
 $ python training.py --json_path '../data/data.json' --info_path '../data/data.info'
 ```